Lewis acid catalysis: Addition and conjugate addition to carbonyl compounds

 The Mukaiyama aldol reaction and the Sakurai reaction refer to the addition of silyl enol ethers and allylsilanes to carbonyl compounds, respectively.
-Only under Lewis acid catalysis do these reactions occur under synthetically useful conditions.
+Only under Lewis acid catalysis are the reactions useful for synthesis.
 Acyclic transition states are believed to be operating in both reactions for either 1,2- or 1,4- addition, and steric factors control stereoselectivity.
 This is in contrast with the rigid Zimmerman-Traxler cyclic transition state that has been widely accepted for the aldol reaction with lithium, boron, and titanium enolates.
 As a consequence, the double bond geometry in the silyl enol ether or allylsilane does not translate well into product stereochemistry.
 A model for the Sakurai 1,2-addition, proposed by Kumada, is presented in the scheme below; the syn diastereomer is predominant when the (E) silane is used, and also slightly favored when the (Z) silane is used.
 A similar analysis by Heathcock explains the fact that, with simple substrates, there is essentially no diastereoselectivity for the intermolecular Mukaiyama aldol reaction.

 The Lewis acid catalyst plays a role in stereoselectivity when the aldehyde can chelate onto the metal center and form a rigid cyclic intermediate.
 The stereochemical outcome is then consistent with approach of the nucleophile anti to the more bulky substituent on the ring.